sheilan102/C2M/README.md

 * A: Tons of BSPs across all supported games have been verified, if you have find a legitimate instance of a corrupt export, please open an issue with the name of the map, etc. as much info as you can.

-* Q: Why is there a bunch of geo at the origin?

-* A: It appears in all games, script brushmodels are at the origin, and I assume the map_ents assets or some other data is used to tell the game where to move them to on load.
-This will remain as is.

 ## Credits

 * SHEILAN - Developer, game research.